Josephus on Jesus: Differences with Christian sources

 John Painter states that the relationship of the death of James to the siege is an important theologoumenon in the early church.
 On the basis of the Gospel accounts it was concluded that the fate of the city was determined by the death there of Jesus.
 To account for the 35-year difference, Painter states that the city was preserved temporarily by the presence within it of a 'just man' (see also Sodom); who was identified with James, as confirmed by Origen.
 Hence Painter states that the killing of James restarted the clock that led to the destruction of the city and that the traditional dating of AD 69 simply arose from an over-literal application of the theologoumenon, and is not to be regarded as founded on a historical source.
-The difference between Josephus and the Christian accounts of the death of James is seen as an indication that the Josephus passage is not a Christian interpolation by scholars such as Eddy, Boyd, and Kostenberger.
+The difference between Josephus and the Christian accounts of the death of James is seen as an indication that the Josephus passage is not a Christian interpolation by scholars such as Eddy, Boyd, and Köstenberger.
 Géza Vermes states that compared to the Christian accounts: "the sober picture of Josephus appears all the more believable".
 G. A. Wells, on the other hand, has stated that in view of Origen's statements these variations from the Christian accounts may be signs of interpolation in the James passage.